paulwscom/lazada-php-sdk/README.md

-# Lazada PHP SDK for Laravel
+# Lazada PHP SDK

-This project aims to easily add Lazada PHP SDK for Laravel Project

-Originally used by Jet Commerce
+This SDK is available to download at https://open.lazada.com

 ## Installation